wad11656/SetRegion-GUI/README.md

  - **SCUS-94640 [Syphon Filter 3]**
  - The Game ID of the PAL/USA variant of the game

-*This list is likely incomplete.
+*This list is incomplete.
+- Try Game IDs on different POPSLoader versions, too.
+- If none of these Game IDs help, try Game IDs not listed here.
+  - JAP Game IDs seem most useful.

 ## EBOOT Tips: